Skip to content

 */

-Dark Docs next uses the :has() selector, which is experimental on Firefox at the moment.
+Dark Docs uses the :has() selector, which was in an experimental state and wasn’t enabled by default until Firefox 121 was released.
 To enable it, go to about:config and set layout.css.has-selector.enabled to true.
-Chromium‐based browsers have full support.

 */